justinkelly/justinkelly.github.io/_posts/2017-07-18-markdown-align-images.md

 img[src*='#right']{ float: right; }
 ```

-This way with a few lines of css you can use valid markdown to control layout
+This way with a few lines of css you can use valid markdown to control layout.